bchandaka/IRIS-Auto-Exercises/Simple Obstacle Avoidance/README.md

 ## Obstacle Avoidance Exercise (9/17/20)
 ### Goals:
 - Learn some basics of opencv and working with image data in python
-- Implement a simple Edge-Based Obstacle Avoidance technique described in the tutorial linked below
+- Implement a simple Edge-Based Obstacle Avoidance technique described in the tutorial linked below \

+** This depends on the ground being a single color, not a super great technique, but good intro **
 ### Setup
 - Install Python 3
 - pip install opencv-python